dennload/.github/README.md

 ### dennload
-dennload is a website created by @dennzlak where you can download gifs from giphy.com
+dennload is a website created by <a href="https://github.com/dennzlak">@dennzlak</a> where you can download gifs from giphy.com